rafaelcuperman/de-zoomcamp/02-workflow-orchestration/notes.md

 In this case, all the files will be mounted in the directory `/home/src/`

 ### GCP credentials
 The credentials should be specified in the io_config.yaml file in the variable `GOOGLE_SERVICE_ACC_KEY_FILEPATH: "file.json"`.
-The json file will be located in `/home/src/`, as it was, as it was mounted in that directory.
+The json file will be located in `/home/src/`, as it was mounted in that directory.

 ### Schedule workflows
 To schedule workflow in Mage, go to Triggers on the left menu and create a trigger.